Jacqueline Murray: Education and career

 Murray received her bachelor with honours from the University of British Columbia in 1978.
 She then attended the University of Toronto, where she obtained her master's degree in History in 1979.
 She earned her doctorate at the University of Toronto's Centre for Medieval Studies in 1987.
-She was a Canada Research Fellow with the Department of History at the University of Windsor from 1988-1991, and taught there as professor of history from 1988-2001.
+She was a Canada Research Fellow with the Department of History at the University of Windsor from 1988 to 1991, and taught there as professor of history from 1988 to 2001.
 At the University of Windsor she was founding Director of the Humanities Research Group.
-She has worked as a professor at the University of Guelph since 2001, where she also served as Dean of the College of Arts from 2001-2006 and Director of First Year Seminars from 2011-16.
+She has worked as a professor at the University of Guelph since 2001, where she also served as dean of the College of Arts from 2001 to 2006 and director of First Year Seminars from 2011 to 2016.
 Since 2001, Murray has been a Status Professor at the Centre for Medieval Studies at the University of Toronto.

-Murray served as Chair of the Toronto Renaissance and Reformation Colloquium from 1987-89.
-She was President of the Society for Medieval Feminist Scholarship from 1991-93.
-From 1998-2000, she was President of the Canadian Society of Medievalists.
+Murray served as chair of the Toronto Renaissance and Reformation Colloquium from 1987 to 1989.
+She was President of the Society for Medieval Feminist Scholarship from 1991 to 1993.
+From 1998 to 2000, she was President of the Canadian Society of Medievalists.
 Since 2001, Murray has been the co-editor on the Gender in the Middle Ages series published by Boydell & Brewer.